unlock-protocol/unlock/docs/docs/getting-started/what-is-unlock/litepaper.md

 These legacy “perpetual” membership approaches are especially ill-suited for situations where the membership requires an explicit expiration date (e.g. in the case of professional credentials that expire after a period of time).

 Unlock Protocol is fundamentally different in that Unlock-based membership NFTs have a time component to them.
 When a lock manager deploys a membership contract, the lock manager chooses a “duration” for all memberships.
 This duration can be for a month, a year, a day, ten years, or even a second.
-This membership expiry information is stored on-chain.
+This membership expiry information is stored onchain.

 In the creator case, time-bound membership enables an ongoing, two-way exchange of value between creator and fan-as-member.
 In other use cases, this time-bound aspect of Unlock ensures that members need to have regular renewals of their memberships as appropriate.